Siddhangana-creator/Siddhangana-Ray/README.md

 # Siddhangana-Ray
-Economics and Data Science Enthusiast
+I am an Economics and Data Science postgraduate with strong interests in quantitative macroeconomics, time-series econometrics, financial stability, and applied machine learning.